Got laid off from work? Here’s what to know about your insurance options

 Option 3: Go with short-term medical insurance

 This insurance plan can provide a temporary solution to help fill gaps in coverage until you can choose a long-term solution.
-Term lengths vary by state, but in some states you can apply for up to nearly 12 months of coverage.
+Short term health insurance is available for up to 4 months total coverage during a 12-month period.

 The benefits of short-term medical insurance are: